What has Happened to the Bees?

 From 2006 this phenomenon, now know as Colony Collapse Disorder, or

 CCD, started to increase at a truly alarming rate.
-North America and the UK have bee
+North America and the UK

 With a fast-growing human population world-wide, it is